Rontarius Robinson

-Rontarius Robinson (born April 8, 1982) is a former Canadian football defensive halfback.
+Rontarius Robinson (born April 8, 1982) is an American former professional football defensive halfback who played in the Canadian Football League.

 Career

 Robinson was signed as a free agent by the Saskatchewan Roughriders in 2005, and dressed for three games that year.
 In 2006, he dressed for a total of eighteen games, starting six at defensive back and linebacker.
 He finished the year with a total of 28 tackles, three interceptions, and a fumble recovery.

 On May 23, 2008, he was signed as a free agent with the Hamilton Tiger-Cats.
 He was released on May 8, 2009.

 He attended college at Howard University.